-Simmie Girls Can is annual campaign run by Sport St Mary’s, which aims to celebrate female participation in sport and physical activity, create additional opportunities for students and staff to be active, and help motivate people to lead a healthier and more active lifestyle.
+The annual campaign aims to highlight the different ways female staff and students at the University can access and participate in sporting, physical and wellbeing activity.
+The week facilitated additional opportunities for students and staff to be active, and help motivate individuals to lead a healthier, more active lifestyle.

-Sports Participation & Volunteer Officer Simon Jackson said, “Simmie Girls Can is a major event in the student’s calendar that highlight female participation in sport, our aim for the event is to provide students and staff the chance to attend various different workshops and sporting events that they may not usually attend, with the end goal of providing opportunities to be healthier and active through sport.”
+Sports Participation & Volunteer Officer at Sport St Mary’s Simon Jackson said, “Simmie Girls Can has been a major event in the students’ calendar for a few years now, this year we have seen a record number of participants taking part.
+The campaign is to highlight female participation in sport, our aim for the event is to provide students an opportunity to join in sports they may not usually want to take part in or may not be available to them.”